hyperledger-solang/solang/docs/language/events.rst

     be passed for Solana's ``sol_log_data`` system call, regardless if the ``indexed`` keyword is present or not.
     This behavior follows what Solana's Anchor framework does.

-In Parity Substrate, the topic fields are always the hash of the value of the field.
+In Polkadot, the topic fields are always the hash of the value of the field.
 Ethereum only hashes fields which do not fit in the 32 bytes.
 Since a cryptographic hash is used, it is only possible to compare the topic against a known value.